 As part of Pennsylvania’s Tobacco Prevention and Control Program, our work is based on the Best Practices for Comprehensive Tobacco Control Programs published by the Centers for Disease Control and Prevention.
 The goals identified are designed to guide programs in their effort to significantly decrease tobacco related morbidity, mortality and economic costs.

 - Prevent initiation of tobacco use among youth and young adults

 - Promote cessation efforts among adults and youth to address use of all tobacco products

 - Eliminate exposure to secondhand smoke

-- Identify and eliminate tobacco related health disparities
+- Identify and eliminate tobacco and all other tobacco products disparities